 This week is a week of extremes for our region, and for us on Newtown Creek.
 While the G train tunnel under the creek remains flooded and impassable for commuters and residents, this weekend, 50,000 participants in the ING New York City Marathon

-will tromp over the Pulaski Bridge from Greenpoint to Long island City (UPDATE: the Mayor wised up).
+will tromp over the Pulaski Bridge from Greenpoint to Long island City (UPDATE: the Mayor cancelled the race).
 While life seems normal in many upland neighborhoods, on the industrial waterfront there are businesses facing serious flood damage and cleanup for some will take weeks.

 During Hurricane Sandy, Newtown Creek experienced extensive flooding.
 By Monday at high tide before the storm landed, some companies already had their bulkhead underwater, and there was flooding in certain low streets.
 The industrial zone of Newtown Creek is separately sewered, and storm drains lack tide gates, allowing the creek water to creep up behind properties, no matter how prepared they might be.
 During the storm surge, flooding extended several blocks back from the creek.